-Music Interval Theory has never been organized in a way that we do at the Academy.
-It became necessary to create a defined terminology and a set of vocabulary so that you can connect the Interval Theory to the Diatonic System.
-The collection below explains those terms and our abbreviations.
+Music Interval Theory has never been organized in the way we do at the Academy.
+For that reason, it became necessary to create a set of terms, abbreviations, and acronyms that are unambiguously defined.
+They will also help you connect the Interval Theory to the Diatonic System.
+The Glossary explains all Music Interval Theory vocabulary as used at the Academy.

 Whenever you see any two (or more) numbers which are connected via a ‘+’ symbol like 1+2, 5+3, or 2+2 then this always describes a vertical structure from bottom to top!
 Pick your starting note and move up chromatically until you reach the first number, that’s your second note.
 From here, go up chromatically again until you hit on the second number.